 Located in one of a very few Asian Tiger source areas, this inspirational tale of adapting actions, strategies, monitoring and even objectives based squarely on evidence by hundreds of people demonstrates the power of the Open Standards.

 Wild tigers and their ungulate prey in Lao PDR are threatened by illegal hunting so law enforcement and outreach strategies were rolled out over 10 years to combat population decline.

 Monitoring and control methods adapted as results demonstrated levels of success, for instance:

 - camera trapping was replaced by opportunistic tiger scat collection and DNA analysis

 - armed foot patrols were expanded in numbers and in the areas covered

 - the Totally Protected Zone (no hunting) was expanded and

 - random road and restaurant checks for tiger and ungulate harvest were abandoned in favor of following up informant reports

-This report and journal article summarises ten years dealing with a very difficult project in a developing country and show in great detail how the Open Standards are successfully used for detailed adaptive management.
+This report and journal article summarizes ten years dealing with a very difficult project in a developing country and show in great detail how the Open Standards are successfully used for detailed adaptive management.